Hafsid conquest of Djerba

 Around 1335, the Hafsids gained control on the island of Djerba, taking it from the Kingdom of Sicily following an uprising of its inhabitants.

 Background

 In 1284, the island was conquered by the Kingdom of Sicily through a military campaign led by Roger of Lauria, who took thousands of captives.
 This was followed in 1289 by the construction of the island’s main fortress, Bordj al-Qashtil, built by the Crown of Aragon.
-The first recorded hostilities with the Hafsids occurred in 1306, during an expedition led by the Hafsid sultan and accompanied by the scholar Abdallah al-Tijani, aimed at recapturing the island from the Christians.
+The first recorded hostilities with the Hafsids occurred in 1306, during an expedition led by a Hafsid prince and accompanied by the scholar Abdallah al-Tijani, aimed at recapturing the island from the Christians.
 The expedition ended in complete failure.

 The expedition

 The inhabitants of Djerba revolted against the rule of the Kingdom of Sicily, with the support of the Hafsids.
 In response, King Frederick III of Sicily dispatched five galleys to aid the Christian forces on the island.
 However, the fleet was intercepted and halted near the coast of Ifriqiya by a Genoese-Calabrian naval force commanded by Robert of Naples.
 Meanwhile, on land, a Hafsid army led by Makhlouf ibn Hamed landed on Djerba, successfully captured the fortress of al-Qashtil, and defeated the Sicilian forces.
 The governor of the fortress was stoned to death, and his soldiers were taken into slavery.